- Requests for library materials should be emailed to email@example.com.

 - It is important to return items in a timely manner.
 We will make allowances for mailing times and you may request renewals.
 However, if someone else is waiting to use an item or items are seriously overdue, your circulation record may be locked until the items are returned.
 You will be notified with an overdue notice before we take this step.

-- The library has worked hard and spent a great deal of money to provide digital versions of the required books for each class whenever they are available.
+- As a courtesy, the library purchases digital versions of the required books for each class whenever they are available.
 Links to those books are on class pages.

 - Electronic reserves of journal articles and book chapters are posted on class pages.